reoky/android-crackme-challenge/README.md

 * Challenge Two   : Builds on challenge one, data gets dumped to Logcat, and may need search engine foo.
 * Challenge Three : This app searches a webpage for a string.
 Go on your own network and insert the string with a man-in-the-middle attack. :]
 * Chellenge Four  : The app unlocks only when you're in Minnesota.
 Either travel to Minnesota or learn about mock locations to complete the challenge.
+* Challenge Five  : The password is stored in the app's string resources.
+Decompile the app and go get it.
+This should be fairly easy.
-* Challenge Five  : PENDING
+* Challenge Six   : PENDING

 ### Setting Up Your Dev Machine ###